kristbaum/pem_rl_game/README.md

 * reimplement some most functionality for Ray Perception
 * add bouncing side walls
 * fix CUDA install on laptop to increase learning speed

+Wednesday:
+* Fix the falling of in the beginning